dotnet/training-tutorials/content/asp.net/getting-started/lesson-02.md

 ## dotnet publish

-The *publish* command will pack up the project into a folder, ready for publishing.
-It will compile the application and read the project file, then publish the resulting set of files to a directory.
+The *publish* command will compile the application and read the project file, then publish the resulting set of files to a directory.
 The resulting directory's contents will depend on the project type, but could include a portable IL application with its dependencies, a portable application with subfolders for each *native* platform it targets, or a self-contained application which includes the full runtime for the targeted platform.

 ## dotnet pack

 The *pack* command builds the project and creates NuGet packages.
 The operation produces two NuGet packages:
-- One containing the code
+- One containing the compiled code in assembly files
-- One containing the debug symbols
+- One containing the debug symbols, in addition to the compiled code

 Any NuGet dependencies of the project being packed are added to the *nuspec* file produced by this command.
 Project-to-project references are not packaged by default, but this can be modified by changing the dependency *type* to *build* in the project file.

 ## dotnet test

 The *test* command is used to run a suite of tests defined in the project, using the configured test runner.
-You'll learn more about this command in future lessons.
+You'll learn more about this command in [lesson 18](lesson-18.md) of this tutorial.

 ## Next Steps